bluefroguk1/empire-dump/content/Wiki/Game Design/Bell tent hire guidance.md

 When the hire company arrive on site they should report into you and be directed where to pitch by you.
 ## Hire Companies
 If you are a hire company, we expect the person who has hired a tent from you to have communicated with you about the area the tent(s) need to be pitched in.
 You can come onto site to pitch tents from 1pm Thursday.
-When you reach site you need to report to the [[Camp planner|camp planner]] for the nation area you are pitching in.
-If you are pitching in one of the general or accessible camping areas, the traffic team will direct you to the location to pitch in.
+When you reach site you need to report to the camp planner for the nation area you are pitching in.
+If you are pitching in one of the [[General|general]] or accessible camping areas, the traffic team [[Will|will]] direct you to the location to pitch in.
 Space in the nation camps is very restricted and tents need to be pitched as closely as possible with guy ropes crossing to maximise space.
 Pitching in any other ways causes knock on problems for the rest of the site.
 You may come onto site after 3pm on Sunday to take the tents down but they must be removed by Monday evening.